LaXiS96/ch32v003-envsensor/README.md

 1. TODO

 For debugging with minichlink:
-1. Install `pacboy -Syu gdb-multiarch`
+1. Install: `pacboy -Syu gdb-multiarch`
-2. Download minichlink EXE and libusb DLL from https://github.com/cnlohr/ch32v003fun/tree/master/minichlink into the project root
+2. Download minichlink EXE and libusb DLL from https://github.com/cnlohr/ch32v003fun/tree/fix_gdb/minichlink into the project root
 3. Install WinUSB driver with Zadig on `WCH-Link (Interface 0)` for WCH-LinkE programmer

 ### Build toolchain in MSYS2 UCRT64